Kulltero/Rust.Community/docs/Basics.md

 | `destroyUi` | string | Destroys the Panel specified in the string before creating your Panel.
 Useful for updating UI. |

 ### About Layers
-layers are used when creating your top most Panel. they differ from Panels because they are static gameObjects that cannot be Destroyed via a DestroyUI call. depending on the Layer you parent to your UI will appear above or below
+layers are used when creating your top most Panel. they differ from Panels because they are static gameObjects that cannot be Destroyed via a DestroyUI call. depending on the Layer you parent to your UI will appear above or below Rust's own UI elements.

+#### Available Layer values
+-   `Overall` the top most layer above all of Rust's UI
+-   `Overlay`
+-   `Hud`
+-   `Hud.Menu`
+-   `Under` the lower most

 ### About Naming